krakend/krakend-documentation/endpoints/parameter-forwarding.md

 With this configuration, given a request like `http://krakend:8080/v1/foo?items=10&page=2&evil=here`, the backend receives `items` and `page`, but `evil` is missing.

-Also, if a request like `http://krakend:8080/v1/foo?items=10` does not include `page`, this parameter is simply missing in the backend request as well.
+Also, if a request like `http://krakend:8080/v1/foo?items=10` does not include `page`, this parameter is simply missing in the backend request.

 By definition, query string parameters are always optional, and the user can pass a subset of them, all or none.
 Suppose you want to enforce that the user provides a query string parameter.
 In that case, you must validate it with the [Common Expression Language](/docs/endpoints/common-expression-language-cel/) (faster) or with a [Lua script](/docs/endpoints/lua/) (slower).